artemis-load-testing/artemis-load-testing.github.io/content/posts/case-study.md

 ### 5.2 artemis teardown

 When load testing has concluded, the infrastructure can be removed using `artemis teardown`.
-All components, with the exception of the database, will be removed from the user’s AWS infrastructure.
+All components, except for the database, will be removed from the user’s AWS infrastructure.
 A separate command, `artemis destroy-db`, is available if a user wishes to delete the database storing Artemis’ results.

 ###